Importing Vehicles into Australia

 The importation of vehicles to Australia is prohibited except in very specific circumstances.
 Most vehicles are imported by large manufacturers that invest substantially in research and development to ensure that every new vehicle meets minimum safety standards that maintain the safest possible environment for all road users and our community.
 Manufacturers wanting to import vehicles to Australia for supply must first obtain an identification plate approval.
 Information on this process is available from the Department's Road Vehicle Certification Scheme website.

 Approved companies known as Registered Automotive Workshops (RAWs) may import a limited range of used vehicles on behalf of individuals.
 To find out if your make and model of vehicle is currently eligible for processing by a RAW, search the Specialist and Enthusiast Vehicle Scheme (SEVS) register.
 If your vehicle type is on the SEVS register you may be able to find a RAW that will import it for you by using the Search for a RAW facility on the RAWS Website.
 If your vehicle type is not on the search for a RAW or the SEVS register you could contact a RAW that processes similar vehicles to yours or apply to have the vehicle added to the SEVS register.
 Instructions for applying for SEVS is available on the SEVS website.
 Eligibility for SEVS is only the first step in the process of having your vehicle imported to Australia.
 Please be aware that vehicles imported by RAWs must undergo a range of modifications and maintenance procedures to ensure that they meet minimum safety and environmental standards.
 You will be charged for this work and the costs of importation by the RAW.

 Individuals can also apply to import vehicles to Australia.
 The Department administers legislation setting out when an import approval may be issued.
-More information is available on the import options section of the website.
+More information is available on the Import Options and Eligibility Assessment pages.

 A Vehicle Import Approval is required to import a vehicle.
 The vehicle will not be released from the Department of Immigration and Border Protection unless it has a Vehicle Import Approval.
 All costs incurred in this process are the responsibility of the importer.